 When I started planning my Norway trip, I knew there was only one way I wanted to do it: by Norwegian Fjords cruise.
 Being in the midst of it all — tumbling waterfalls, dramatic cliffs, and narrow bends — is only possible when you’re on the water.

 But quickly, I realized there were other advantages to cruising too: the ability to see many towns without packing up and moving every night (especially in Norway, where most towns are small enough to experience in a day) and major cost savings compared to the cringe-worthy prices of food and local transportation.

-More About the Pros and Cons of a Norwegian Fjords Cruise:
+Pros and Cons of a Norwegian Fjords Cruise:

 Obviously cruises aren’t perfect, although I think a Norwegian fjords cruise can be the right choice for a lot of travelers, especially first-time visitors to Norway.
 The trick is picking the right cruise, using your time wisely, and avoiding a few pitfalls that cruisers accidentally fall into.

 6 Norwegian Fjords Cruise Tips

 1 – Pick the Right Cruise

 Unlike tropical cruises, on a Norwegian fjords cruise, the emphasis really needs to be on the ports.
 A lot of itineraries include other European cities (like Gothenburg or Warnemunde) which means you’ll have less time scheduled in Norway itself as well as fewer scenic sails in and out of the fjords.

 When you’re checking itineraries, I’d recommend picking a ship that visits at least four ports in Norway and at least one scenic sail.
 My favorite stops were Geiranger, Stavanger, and Flam.